tossetolab/3dmapcompare/README.md

 ## Data used

-This viewer uses the following 3D point cloud data and tiled datasets of 3D city model PLATEAU building models (second‑order or third‑order mesh) generated in the project “[Data conversion work for 3D web map visualization (Osaka Metropolitan University)](https://github.com/geolonia/omu-3dmap-data-converter)”.
+This viewer uses the following 3D point cloud data and tiled datasets of 3D city model PLATEAU building models (second‑order or third‑order mesh) generated in the project “[Data conversion work for 3D web map visualization](3dmap-data-converter/)”.

 - Note 1: The 3D Tiles version of the 3D point cloud data is 1.0, while the 3D Tiles version of the 3D city model PLATEAU building models is 1.1.
 - Note 2: Although the 3D Tiles version of the 3D city model PLATEAU building models is 1.1, in order to make it loadable in deck.gl, the `"version": "1.0"` field in tileset.json has been changed to `"version": "0.0"`.